Bitlend-protocol/bitlend-docs/docs/pages/v1/comptroller.md

 Generally, large or liquid assets have high collateral factors, while small or illiquid assets have low collateral factors.
 If an asset has a 0% collateral factor, it can't be used as collateral (or seized in liquidation), though it can still be borrowed.

 <div class="notice">
-Collateral factors can be increased (or decreased) through Compound Governance, as market conditions change.
+Collateral factors can be increased (or decreased) through Bitlend Governance, as market conditions change.
 </div>

 #### Comptroller